Narasimha III

-Narasimha III (r.
-1263–1292).
+Narasimha III (12 August 1240 – 1292) was the king of the Hoysalas from 1263 until his death in 1292.
 During his rule over the Hoysala Empire, internal feud between the king and his brother Ramanatha ruling from Kannanur came to the forefront.
 He also had to face invasions from the Seuna who attacked his regal capital Halebidu.
 However, Narasimha III was able to inflict defeat on these incursions and safeguard his kingdom.
 He was succeeded by his notable son Veera Ballala III.

 Biography

 Narasimha III ruled from 1263 to 1292.
 During his rule over the Hoysala Empire, internal feud between the king and his brother Ramanatha ruling from Kannanur came to the forefront.
 He also had to face invasions from the Seuna who attacked his regal capital Halebidu.
 However, Narasimha III was able to inflict defeat on these incursions and safeguard his kingdom.
 He was succeeded by his notable son Veera Ballala III.

 He worshiped Parshvanatha, the 23rd Jain tirthankara, and his spiritual adviser was Maghanandi Siddhanta (Digambara monk of Balatkara Gana).